awgrover/arduino-2-xod/dev-notes.md

 # Current Plan
 - [ ] stabilise i/o node ids (everything breaks when I regen):
--- [ ] comment out/disable the #include enablement, so we can continue working
--- [ ] convert existing examples to use new ids
+-- [x] comment out/disable the #include enablement, so we can continue working -- [ ] convert existing examples to use new ids
 --- [ ] name/number i/o's scheme.

 - [ ] convert to pulse-chain
 -- [ ] test

+- [ ] put examples in right place in lib/github

 - [ ] statics
 -- [ ] skip
 -- [ ] add back in properly

+- [ ] clean up $xoddir & examples

 - [x] look into diagnostic messages from libclang. maybe it's telling us something. maybe we need ` std=c++11` cf. https://stackoverflow.com/questions/37098725/parsing-with-libclang-unable-to-parse-certain-tokens-python-in-windows.
 -- it was #includes, experimented some